-Gender Impact Assessment (GIA) Status Does this Council report recommendation k) Introduce a new policy, program a service; or A GIA has been completed.
-Is it a review of a policy, program a service; that directly and significantly impacts the p NO M Link to Gender Impact Assessment GIA - Not Applicable
+Gen Gender Impact Assessment (GIA) Status Does this Council report recommendation k) Introduce a new policy, program and/or service; or YES □ A GIA has been completed.
+Is it a review of a policy, program and/or service; A GIA has been completed. that directly and significantly impacts the public?
+NO ⊠ A GIA is not required.
+Link to Gender Impact Assessment GIA - Not Applicable